TykTechnologies/tyk-operator/docs/getting-started.md

 ## Access an API

-Our `httpbin` API is keyless, as you might already have realized.
+Our `httpbin` API is keyless, as you might already have realized that.
 If you check the APIDefinition's spec, the `use_keyless` field is set to `true`.

 > Tyk keyless access represents completely open access for your API and causes Tyk to bypass any session-based middleware (middleware that requires access to token-related metadata).
 Keyless access will allow all requests through.
 >
 You can disable keyless access by setting `use_keyless` to false.
 Let's update `httpbin` API to see it in action.

-In order to update `httpbin` API, either update your `httpbin.yaml` file as follows:
+To update `httpbin` API, either update your `httpbin.yaml` file as follows:
 ```yaml
 apiVersion: tyk.tyk.io/v1alpha1
 kind: ApiDefinition